jonathanskoog/code_stream_clone_detector/README.md

 - https://github.com/mickesv/BigDataAnalytics.git contains the instructions and source code for the Big Data Analytics part of the course.

 ## Apply

 If you wish to apply for the course, please visit [UniversityAdmissions](https://www.universityadmissions.se/intl/start) and search for "Applied Cloud Computing and Big Data".

-## Installation
+## Installation for the Stream of Code Clone Detector

 - cd code_stream_clone_detector
 - Run the comand to start the application: docker compose -f stream-of-code.yaml up
 - Open the browser and go to: http://localhost:8080/timers to view statistics
 - Run the command to clean the application: docker compose -f stream-of-code.yaml down

+## Installation for All At Once Code Clone Detector

+- cd code_stream_clone_detector
+- Run the comand to build the application: docker compose -f all-at-once.yaml build
+- Run the comand to start the application: docker compose -f all-at-once.yaml up
+- Open the browser and go to: http://localhost:3001 to view statistics
+- Run the command to clean the application: docker compose -f all-at-once.yaml down